cy33hc/ps4-webdav-client/README.md

+# This repo is archived, please refer to the superceded version. https://github.com/cy33hc/ps4-ezremote-client

 # PS4 WebDAV Client

 Simple WebDAV client for the PS4.
 Allows you to transfer files between the PS4 and a local WebDAV server or Cloud Storage that supports WebDAV.